The Imoni War Between Miyagi and Yamagata

 In autumn, everything starts moving towards the Imoni Party

-So far, Miyagi and Yamagata are the same
+Up to this point, Miyagi and Yamagata prefectures are the same.

 That's where the food is different!

-In both Miyagi and Yamagata "imoni," but although the name is the same, the ingredients are completely different!
+In Miyagi and Yamagata prefectures"Imoni,"but even though the name is the same, the contents are completely different!

 Yamagata's nationally famous potato stew

-It is a dish made by simmering taro, beef, konjac, and green onions in a soy sauce-flavored soup.
+It's a dish made by simmering taro, beef, konjac, and green onions in a soy sauce-based broth.

-In some regions, mushrooms, carrots, and daikon radishes are also added.
+In some regions, mushrooms, carrots, or daikon radish are also added.

-Yamagata's imoni is characterized by its soy sauce and beef flavor.
+Thus, Yamagata's imoni (taro stew) is characterized by its soy sauce flavor and beef.

-As a Miyagi resident, I would say, "It's delicious, but I wouldn't call it imoni!
-It's more like sukiyaki!"
-However, nationwide, this is far more famous than Miyagi's imoni.
+As the author and a resident of Miyagi Prefecture, my honest opinion is, "It's delicious, but I don't consider it imoni!
+It's sukiyaki!"
+However, this dish is overwhelmingly more famous nationwide than Miyagi's imoni.

-The reason for this is Japan's number one imoni festival.
+The reason for this lies in Japan's largest imoni festival.

 Japan's No. 1 Imoni Festival

-Have you ever thought about cooking using heavy machinery?
+Have you ever imagined cooking using heavy machinery?

 Of course, since they are used for cooking, new ones are purchased every year.

-Furthermore, butter and margarine are used as lubricants for the joints, and the utmost care is taken to ensure hygiene.
+Furthermore, butter or margarine is used as a lubricant for the joints, and the utmost attention is paid to hygiene.

 It's a spectacular sight to see the waste being divided into small pots from the backhoe, so why not go and see it for yourself?